nidhish-srivastava/MemoriVault/README.md

 ## SecretVault
-Unlock the door to your memories and secrets with Reminx.
+Unlock the door to your memories and secrets with SecretVault.
 A secure and intimate space where you can store your progress or secrets or goals by creating virtual capsules

 ## Tech Stack
 * A modern NextJs14 application which uses the App Router, Server Side Rendering and server actions